AI4Finance-Foundation/FinRL-Meta/README.md

 We adopt a layered structure for DRL in finance in NeoFinRL, as shown in the figure above.
 NeoFinRL consists of three layers: data layer, environment layer, and agent layer.
 Each layer executes its functions and is relatively independent.
 Meanwhile, layers interact through end-to-end interfaces to implement the complete workflow of algorithm trading.

 ## Plug-and-Play
 In the development pipeline, we separate market environments from the data layer and the agent layer.
 Any DRL agent can be directly plugged into our environments, then trained and tested.
-Different agents/algorithms can be compared by running on the same benchmark environment to achieve fair evaluations.
+Different agents/algorithms can be compared by running on the same benchmark environment for fair evaluations.

 A demonstration notebook for plug-and-play with ElegantRL, Stable Baselines3 and RLlib: [Play and Play with DRL Agents](https://colab.research.google.com/github/AI4Finance-Foundation/NeoFinRL/blob/main/NeoFinRL_Plug_and_Play_with_DRL_Libraries.ipynb)